elassali/amazonToShopify/README.md

-# scraper
-amazon to shopify product imkport
+# Amazon To Shopify product import